 5. National Gallery of Modern Art

-Housed in the imposing former residential palace of Maharaja of Jaipur, the National Gallery of Modern Art (NGMA) is situated at the eastern end of Rajpath near India Gate administered by the Government of India.
-Inaugurated on March 29, 1954, the gallery has a wonderful collection of around 15000 paintings, sculptures, and works of arts by Indian as well as international artists.
+Housed in the imposing former residential palace of Maharaja of Jaipur, the National Gallery of Modern Art (NGMA) is situated at the eastern end of the Rajpath near India Gate administered by the Government of India.
+Inaugurated on March 29, 1954, the gallery has a wonderful collection of around 15000 paintings, sculptures, and works of art by Indian as well as international artists.
 The gallery acquires, preserves, and displays works of modern art from mid 19th century onward.

 6. Chandni Chowk

 Chandni Chowk, meaning Silvery, Moonlit Square, once had a canal running through it.
 Laid out in 1648, it was Shahjahanabad’s most elegant boulevard lined with mansions and grand shops.
-Tightly packed stalls selling everything from jewelry, clothes, shoes, and more line the current day alleys and lanes.
+Tightly packed stalls selling everything from jewelry, clothes, shoes, and more line the current-day alleys and lanes.
 Behind every corner, travelers can find shops tucked behind another bend where only pedestrians could possibly fit.

 7. Lodi Gardens

 The Lodi Gardens are a beautiful example of history preserved in the heart of modern south Delhi.
 A walk around the serene oasis of the Lodi Gardens is sure to prove a refreshing break from the urban rush of bustling Delhi.
 The gardens are a popular picnic spot in winter and the park can get very crowded during winter afternoons.
 Yoga classes are held every morning in the park and regular walkers exercise early in the morning and late at night.
 Street lamps along the paths and jogging track ensure the route is well lit.